Professor of Mechanical and Biomedical Engineering

 brett.albert.meyers@gmail.com

-Brett A. Meyers is a Post-doctoral researcher in the School of Mechanical Engineering at Purdue University.
+Brett A. Meyers is a Research Scientist with the Regenstreif Center for Healthcare Engineering at Purdue University.
 His research focuses on non-invasive measurement of blood flow within the heart, with the goal of developing clinically adoptable, physics-based measurement techniques for determining heart function from medical imaging.
 With over 10 years of industrial and academic research experience, including a BSME from Drexel, and MSME from Virginia Tech and work related experience at Agilent Technologies and Johnson & Johnson, Brett has more than 10 published/in-process manuscripts, 4 provisional/utility patents, numerous conference abstracts/posters and appears in several media features.

 PhD Student